LocusAzzurro/Ultramarine/CONTRIBUTING.md

 ### Issues

 You can use issues to report bugs and/or problems you find playing the mod, or request new features that may make a great addition or enchancement to the mod.
-While we don't have a templete for issues, please be concise and thoughtful when describing the problem encounters or the feature requested.
+While we don't have a templete for issues, please be concise and thoughtful when describing the problem encountered or the feature requested.

 ### Code Contributions